jtj/srcclr_gradle_training_lab/README.md

 3. Run the project with srcclr and see the vulnerability report
 4. Fix the vulnerability
 5. Rerun srcclr to show the vulnerability has been fixed and the application works.

+##Lab Requirements
+To use this lab you will need:
+1. Git and Gradle running on your laptop.
+2. A srcclr account (signup on https://www.sourceclear.com)
+3. An Auth Token (NEED LINK TO INSTRUCTIONS HERE.)